We can easily configure global rate limits, but how can we make them dynamic?

 rack-attack also allows passing proc for period, but we don't need it in our case so we keep it fixed to 60 seconds.

-This works but the proc is called for every request issuing a database query on every request, including invalid ones with unrecognised tokens.
+This works but the proc is called for every request which means some SQL queries are fired on every request, including invalid ones with unrecognised tokens.
 This can be optimized using cache:

 # config/initializers/redis.rb